 SW-G Application

 The Alu clustering problem [6] [7] is one of the most challenging problems for sequencing clustering because Alus represent the largest repeat families in human genome.
 There are about 1 million copies of Alu sequences in human genome, in which most insertions can be found in other primates and only a small fraction (~ 7000) are human-specific.
 This indicates that the classification of Alu repeats can be deduced solely from the 1 million human Alu elements.
-Notable, Alu clustering can be viewed as a classical case study for the capacity of computational infrastructures because it is not only of great intrinsic biological interests, but also a problem of a scale that will remain as the upper limit of many other clustering problem in bioinformatics for the next few years, e.g. the automated protein family classification for a few millions of proteins predicted from large meta-genomics projects.
+Notablely, Alu clustering can be viewed as a classical case study for the capacity of computational infrastructures because it is not only of intrinsic biological interests, but also a problem of a scale that will remain as the upper limit of many other clustering problems in bioinformatics for the next few years, e.g. the automated protein family classification for a few millions of proteins predicted from large meta-genomics projects.

 Fig 2.
 DryadLINQ implementation of SW-G Application